1643204431/OCETMMFL/README.md

 # Optimization-Framework-in-Joint-Client-and-Modality-Selection-for-Multi-Modal-Federated-Learning
 Code for Papaer Optimization Framework in Joint Client and Modality Selection for Multi-Modal Federated Learning

+## Preparing

-## Environments
+### Environments
 You can use requirements.txt

-## Dataset
+### Dataset
 You can download the dataset in https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones, then you can run generate generate_har.py to generate dataset to simulate multi-modal FL environment.
+Put the raw data into path \dataset\har\ UCI HAR Dataset.
+Then run generate_har.py to prepare dataset.

 ## Train and Evaluation